IrynaUkr/cinnamon-seating-challenge/README.md

 What let as book seats according to Business Requirements order.

 The  method book Seat returns List  of booked seats, and in UI we can get all information of booked seats.

+The App class run the program, where customer's request of seats generated using the Math.random.

+If you run the program, you can see the sequence of requests, booked seats  and current amount available seats.